tech-learning-collective/tech-learning-collective.github.io/_posts/2020-02-28-introducing-live-instruction-webinars-and-free-online-practice-labs.md

 What&rsquo;s more, since we&rsquo;ve designed our Foundations series to be entirely self-paced, we&rsquo;re offering the whole course completely free of charge.

-Since they Foundations series is free and always available, you can take as long as you need to work through it.
-Start with our [Foundations: Command Line Basics]({% link foundations/index.md %}#foundations-command-line-basics) course, which introduces you to a computer terminal, one of the most important foundations of the rest of our curriculum material.
+Since our Foundations series is free and always available, you can take as long as you need to work through it.
+Start with our [Foundations: Command Line Basics]({% link foundations/index.md %}#foundations-command-line-basics) course, which introduces you to a computer terminal, one of the most important foundations of the rest of our curriculum.
 We&rsquo;re launching with a limited selection of free materials, but are planning to expand the free courses with more labs over time, so check back regularly.

 ## Free Practice Labs of Advanced Scenarios